| |

 called "prayer rugs."
 For those unfamiliar with the use of these rugs, they may

 look like small "oriental carpets," or simply nice pieces of embroidery.
+During Islamic prayers, worshippers bow, kneel, and prostrate on the ground

 in humility before God.
 The only requirement in Islam is that prayers be